ejklein/2022-04-18-usda-online/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop, you will need to follow the link below labeled  'the workshop overview site' for instructions about how to install the necessary software for the course.
-Please do so as soon as possible.
-If you do not have administrative privileges on the computer you will use for the workshop, you'll need help from your IT department to install the necessary software for the course.
+  workshop,
+  you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>